Medical Elective in Nepal

 Make sure you meet the criteria:

-• 12 months of clinical experience completed
+• You have completed at least 12 months of clinical experience.

 Step 2: